 Bad Breath, you don’t get it from something you ate a while ago, it’s a result of bad bacteria particularly halitosis (Hebbar, A., et al., 2010).
 Have you ever smelt your breath as soon as you wake up. it should smell a little off – while you sleep and no saliva is made bacteria can fester, however, with brushing before bed and oil pulling in the morning bacterial colonies in your mouth can be reduced and bad breath eliminated.
 Oil Pulling is just as beneficial as chlorhexidine on halitosis elimination (ibid).

 Saliva – Why is it Important?

-Saliva is an essential part of digestion and it is imperative for the health of the mouth, gums and teeth.
-It is therefore imperative that you always stay hydrated – when your mouth feels dry it means there is a lack of saliva – this also means that bacteria is running rampant.
+Saliva is an essential part of digestion and it is imperative for the health of the mouth, gums, and teeth.
+It is therefore imperative that you always stay hydrated – when your mouth feels dry it means there is a lack of saliva – this also means that bacteria are running rampant.
 This about this – how much water do you consume – now think about the state of your teeth.
 Not just now but your dental history.

 Do Not Floss Your Teeth